alychinque/ChinquePortfolioWebsite/README.md

 ## UX (User Experience)
 ### Project goals
-The main goal of this project is to help the site's owner to get hired, also help recruiters to easily find his projects and skills, it should show a little bit Chinque's hobbies and a contact page with a text box for someone may leave a message.
+The main goal of this project is to help the site's owner to get hired, also help recruiters to easily find his projects and skills, there is a section about Chinque's hobbies as well as a contact page with a text box for someone leaves a message.

 ### User Goals
 - A website with a great user experience.